Update: Amendment Passed!

 Waltham needs more affordable housing.
 Currently, two in five Waltham renters live in unaffordable housing.
 These Waltham households struggle to pay rent - putting more than 30% of their income towards housing costs - and lack access to more affordable options.
 In recognition of this, WATCH supports the Inclusionary Zoning Proposal currently being considered by the City Council.

 Inclusionary zoning is a municipal law that requires housing developers to set aside a percentage of new housing units as affordable for low-to-moderate income residents.
 The specifics of the laws, including the exact percentage of new housing units that are set aside as affordable and any incentives provided to developers in exchange for participation, vary by municipality.
 Incentives may include expediting the permitting process or allowing developers to build more units or taller buildings.

-What is the current inclusionary zoning law in Waltham?
+What was the previous inclusionary zoning law in Waltham?

-What is the Waltham City Council proposal for an amendment to the city's inclusionary zoning law?
+What did the Waltham City Council's proposal for an amendment to the city's inclusionary zoning law do?

-WATCH supports Councillor Logan’s proposal to amend Waltham’s inclusionary zoning law by increasing the required percentage of affordable new housing units from 10% to 15%.
+WATCH supported Councillor Logan’s proposal to amend Waltham’s inclusionary zoning law by increasing the required percentage of affordable new housing units from 10% to 15%.

-WATCH further encourages the Waltham City Council to consider setting aside the additional affordable housing units for residents earning less than 50% of AMI, rather than the 60% AMI in the current proposal.
+WATCH further encouraged the Waltham City Council to consider setting aside the additional affordable housing units for residents earning less than 50% of AMI, rather than the 60% AMI in the original version of the proposal.
 This would expand housing affordability for Waltham’s low income residents.

 Four councillors opposed the amendment, in favor of holding out for an increase of 20% affordable units in new developments:

 Contact your City Councillor - thank them for their vote!

 Read all about the final vote in the Tribune!